lopez-christian/lopez-christian.github.io/aboutme.md

 And that was a little background about me.
 Anything else you'd want to know?

-### quote to live by
+### Quote to live by:

-Working hard for something we don't care about is called stressed; working hard for something we love is called passsion.
+Working hard for something we don't care about is called stressed; working hard for something we love is called passsion. -Simon Sinek
-- Simon Sinek